AllieRays/redis-wellness/docs/SERVICES.md

 **Purpose:** Orchestrates all memory types for the stateful agent.

 **What it does:**
-- Coordinates 4 memory types: short-term, procedural, semantic, episodic
+- Coordinates 3 memory types: short-term, procedural, episodic
 - Retrieves relevant memories before LLM calls
 - Stores new memories after LLM responses
 - Provides unified memory interface to chat layer